 As a skilled carpenter and craftsman, Dan had worked on restoration projects of local churches.
 To educate himself about barn restoration and construction, Dan was mentored by craftsmen from the neighboring Amish community.
 These heritage barns were built with hand hewn, large timbers and intricate joinery of the centuries old technique of timber frame construction.
 The Amish

 were some of the original European craftsmen who brought these techniques to United States.

 Dan spread the word amongst farmers and landowners about the value and potential of their barns.
 He discussed various options to consider: restore, repurpose, or relocate a barn to a new owner.

-Dan, with his partner Lorin Hayden, has dedicated his career to barn projects across the Midwest, Oklahoma, and Colorado.
+Dan has dedicated his career to barn projects across the Midwest, Oklahoma, and Colorado.
 Dan is continually learning, and is as passionate as ever about his career.